Zoe0331x/Credit-Risk-Prediction/README.md

 Here, the focus is only on Logistic Regression and LightGBM to keep the workflow clear and easy to reproduce.

 🐈 Workflow

 Step	Description

-Data Cleaning	Keep only female borrowers and remove incomplete records Feature Engineering	Create features like Payment-to-Income, Debt-to-Income, and Childbearing Age EDA	Explore patterns such as default rate by education or loan duration Modeling	Train Logistic Regression and LightGBM with 5-fold cross-validation Evaluation	Compare metrics such as AUC, Precision, and Recall
+Data Cleaning	Keep only female borrowers and remove incomplete records

+Feature Engineering	Create features like Payment-to-Income, Debt-to-Income, and Childbearing Age

+EDA	Explore patterns such as default rate by education or loan duration

+Modeling	Train Logistic Regression and LightGBM with 5-fold cross-validation

+Evaluation	Compare metrics such as AUC, Precision, and Recall

+💡 Why Focus on Female Borrowers

+Most credit risk models are trained on mixed or male-dominated datasets, assuming one-size-fits-all risk patterns.
+However, research shows that female borrowers often have different financial behaviors.
+For example, more stable repayment patterns but smaller loan sizes.

+This project focuses only on female borrower data to examine: if a model trained for women captures risk signals differently.

+The goal is to highlight the importance of gender-sensitive credit modeling, especially for improving fairness and inclusiveness in financial decision-making.

 📋 Dataset